aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.rendering/deviceadapter/lineto/_index.md

 ---
 title: DeviceAdapter.LineTo
 second_title: Aspose.SVG for .NET API Reference
-description: DeviceAdapter method.
+description: DeviceAdapter LineTo method.
 Appends a straight line segment from the current point to the point pt.
 The new current point is pt
 type: docs
 weight: 200
 url: /net/aspose.svg.rendering/deviceadapter/lineto/